 CHOOSING A PLASTIC SURGEON FOR YOUR BREAST AUGMENTATION

-Breast augmentation with Dr. Sailon
+Breast Augmentation with Dr. Sailon

-Dr. Sailon specializes in creating natural appearing breasts that are fuller and perkier without looking obviously “fake.”
-In the right hands, breast augmentation is far more than simply making the breasts larger – an elegant shape is far more important than size.
+Dr. Sailon is focused on natural appearing breasts that are fuller and perkier without looking obviously “fake.”
+In the right hands, breast augmentation is far more than merely making the breasts larger – an elegant shape is far more important than size.

-Types of implants
+Types of Breast Implants